sinju-pau/Machine-Learning-BigData-and-Databases/README.md

 # Machine Learning using Spark and NoSQL

-This repository covers my analysis of Data Science related projects as:
+This repository covers analysis of data related projects as:

 1. [MongoDB, Document DB, basics using 'pymongo' in Python](http://nbviewer.jupyter.org/github/sinju-pau/Machine-Learning-BigData-and-Databases/blob/master/MongoDBinPython.ipynb)